 - IHS – IHS would be unable to provide funding to Tribes and Urban Indian health programs, and would not perform national policy development and issuance, oversight, and other functions, except those necessary to meet the immediate needs of the patients, medical staff, and medical facilities.

-- ACF – ACF would not continue quarterly formula grants for Temporary Assistance for Needy Families, Child Care, Social Services Block Grant, Child Welfare Services and the Community Service Block Grant programs.
-Additionally new discretionary grants, including Head Start and social services programs would continute operations, new competitive grants would not be made.
+- ACF – ACF would not continue quarterly formula grants for Social Services Block Grant, Child Welfare Services and the Community Service Block Grant programs.
+While Head Start and other social services programs would continute operations, new competitive grants would not be made.

-- ACL – ACL would not be able to fund the Senior Nutrition programs, Native American Nutrition and Supportive Services, Prevention of Elder Abuse and Neglect, the Long-Term Care Ombudsman program, and Protection and Advocacy for persons with developmental disabilities, or Independent Living Centers and services.
+- Administration for Community Living (ACL) – ACL would not be able to fund the Senior Nutrition programs, Native American Nutrition and Supportive Services, Prevention of Elder Abuse and Neglect, the Long-Term Care Ombudsman program, Protection and Advocacy for persons with developmental disabilities, or Independent Living Centers and services.

-- NIH – NIH would not admit new patients (unless deemed medically necessary by the NIH Director), or initiate new protocols, and would discontinue some veterinary services.
+- NIH – NIH would admit new patients when deemed medically necessary by the Director.
+NIH would not initiate new protocols, and would discontinue some veterinary services.
 NIH will not take any actions on grant applications or awards.

-- AHRQ – AHRQ would be unable to fund new grants and contracts or monitor previously-funded projects related to health services research initiatives, including research on improving patient safety and reducing healthcare-associated infections.
-In addition, the data collection and modifications to the household survey of the Medical Expenditure Panel Survey would be stopped.
+- AHRQ – AHRQ would be unable to fund new grants and contracts or monitor previously-funded projects related to health services research initiatives.

 - SAMHSA – SAMHSA would be unable to fund new or monitor existing grants or contracts, including activities requiring on-site supervision.